insomnyawolf/ArknightsBattleSimulator/README.md

 ```

 ## Customizing support unit
-Customize the support unit list by changing the unit info in `assitList` key in `edit.json`.
+Customize the support unit list by changing the unit info in `assistUnit` key in `config\charConfig.json`.
 All characters info can be found [here](https://raw.githubusercontent.com/Kengxxiao/ArknightsGameData/master/en_US/gamedata/excel/character_table.json).

 - `charId` - key of the character
-- `skinId` - skinId of the character (Just put `charId` + `#1`)
+- `skinId` - skinId of the character (Skin List can be found [here](https://raw.githubusercontent.com/Kengxxiao/ArknightsGameData/master/en_US/gamedata/excel/skin_table.json))
-- `skills` - All skills of an operator with their respective mastery level.
-- Other keys are same as editing a new character as above.
+- `skillIndex` - Skill Index of the support unit (Index starts from 0).

+Note: Characters stats and skill masteries are based on the above parameters.

 ### Format
 ```
 {
     "charId": "char_350_surtr",
-    "skinId": "char_350_surtr#1",
+    "skinId": "char_350_surtr@it#1",
-    "skills": [
-        {
-            "skillId": "skchr_surtr_1",
-            "unlock": 1,
-            "state": 0,
-            "specializeLevel": 3,
-            "completeUpgradeTime": -1
-        },
-        {
-            "skillId": "skchr_surtr_2",
-            "unlock": 1,
-            "state": 0,
-            "specializeLevel": 3,
-            "completeUpgradeTime": -1
-        },
-        {
-            "skillId": "skchr_surtr_3",
-            "unlock": 1,
-            "state": 0,
-            "specializeLevel": 3,
-            "completeUpgradeTime": -1
+    "skillIndex": 2
 }
-    ],
-    "mainSkillLvl": 7,
-    "skillIndex": 2,
-    "evolvePhase": 2,
-    "favorPoint": 25570,
-    "potentialRank": 5,
-    "level": 80,
-    "crisisRecord": {},
-    "currentEquip": null,
-    "equip": {}
-}
 ```

 ## TODO
+- [ ] Fix CC
 - [ ] Add a UI for easy editing
-- [ ] Include modules stuffs